cseptesting/floatcsep/README.md

 # Roadmap and Known Issues

-* Add report customization
 * Create tool to check a TD model's interface with ``floatcsep``
 * Define a dependency strategy to ensure experiments' reproducibility.
 * Implement spatial database and HDF5 experiment storage feature
-* Set up task paralellization
+* Set up task parallelization
+* Document the process of an experiment deployment

 # Contributing